-On June 3, 2020, the Company entered into a promissory note with the U.S. Small Business Administration (SBA).
+On June 3, 2020, Legacy XTI entered into a promissory note with the U.S. Small Business Administration (SBA).
 The note has a principal amount of \$0.07 million and accrues interest at a rate of 3.75% per annum.
 Monthly interest only payments commenced on June 3, 2021.
-The note matures on June 3, 2050 and is collateralized by tangible and intangible personal assets of the Company.
+The note matures on June 3, 2050 and is collateralized by tangible and intangible personal assets of Legacy XTI.